Board of Directors

 Manager, Sponorship, United Way Ottawa

 Dr. Katherine Matheson

 Pediatric Psychiatrist, Children’s Hospital of Eastern Ontario (CHEO)

 Shelagh Jane Woods

 Director General (Retired), First Nations and Inuit Health, Health Canada

-Youville Centre’s continued endeavours would not be possible without our generous donor community, as well as our outstanding, hardworking staff and volunteers, under the extraordinary leadership of our Executive Director, Cindy Simpson.
+I would be remiss if I did not note that the continued success of our students and our center would not be possible without our generous donor community, as well as our outstanding, hardworking staff and volunteers, under the extraordinary leadership of our Executive Director, Cindy Simpson.
 On behalf of the Board of Directors, I would like to thank Cindy, the staff and volunteers, and all of Youville Centre’s donors and community partners for making a commitment to helping our young mothers and their children.
 You truly have made a difference in the lives of Youville Centre’s clients.
 By helping our students and their children, you help to motivate, educate and nurture two generations.